Credit card protection with Section 75

 - You withdraw cash using your credit card.

-- The individual items you bought are priced under £100, even if part of a purchase totalling over £100.
+- The individual items you bought are priced £100 or less, even if part of a purchase totalling over £100.
 For example, if you bought three tickets for £90 – paying £270 in total – they won’t be covered.
-This is because the single item is under £100.
+This is because the single item is £100 or less.

 Hire purchase (HP) also isn’t covered under Section 75.
 However, the supplier is legally obliged under the Supply of Goods Act to make sure goods they sell are as described and not faulty.

-Before you start a Section 75 claim on your credit card, you should first contact the retailer or company that you bought from to give them an opportunity to put things right.
+Before you start a Section 75 claim on your credit card, you should first contact the retailer or company that you bought from to give it an opportunity to put things right.

-If they don’t get back to you to offer a refund or they’re no longer in business, follow these steps to make a Section 75 claim:
+If it doesn’t get back to you to offer a refund or is no longer in business, follow these steps to make a Section 75 claim:

 - Clearly detail when and where the payment was made and how much you paid.
 Include a copy of the receipt or proof of purchase that backs up your claim.